NHSDigital/NRLF/README.md

 partition_key: For generating reports from test data (see above, default to using non-test data when omitted).
 This is not used in the `dimension` reports since the partition key does not exist in these tables.
 ```

 All reports, test or otherwise, are saved to `mi/reporting/report`.
+The reports that have optional start_date and end_date parameters are NRL-210 and NRL-212.

 #### Report validation